Skip to main content

 The product

 The automation watches both temperature and humidity rate of change.
-Temperature catches most cooking.
-Humidity catches the boiling-water case, where steam arrives before heat.
+Temperature catches most cooking, and humidity catches the boiling-water case where steam arrives before heat.

 Cooking starts.
 The hood is on before I've finished adjusting the flame.